IkeB108/P5-Asynchronous-Loading-Library/README.md

 }
 ```
-If the fileLoader is not told which of p5's load functions to use (e.g. loadImage, loadSound, loadJSON) then it will guess based on the file extension (see [this chart](https://github.com/IkeB108/P5-Asyncronous-Loading-Library/blob/main/fileExtensionsMapping.txt)).
-If the file extension is unfamiliar, it will use `loadBytes`.
+If the fileLoader is not told which of p5's load functions to use (e.g. loadImage, loadSound, loadJSON) then it will guess based on the file extension (see [this list](https://github.com/IkeB108/P5-Asyncronous-Loading-Library/blob/main/fileExtensionsMapping.txt)).
+If the file extension is unfamiliar, it will use loadBytes.

 `dumpObject` (optional)

 The object in which you would like the loaded images/sounds/etc to be stored.
 Default is `window` (making the images/sounds/etc global variables).